faucetsdn/faucet/docs/configuration.rst

     * - loop_protect
       - boolean
       - False
-      - If True, do simple loop protection on this port.
+      - if True, do simple (host/access port) loop protection on this port.
+    * - loop_protect_external
+      - boolean
+      - False
+      - if True, do external (other switch) loop protection on this port.
     * - max_hosts
       - integer
       - 255